 We propose a novel mathematical formalization of TMS as the team members’ interpersonal appraisals of individual skill levels.
 The development of TMS is thereby modeled as the dynamics of the appraisal network.
 Our models are grounded in replicator dynamics from evolutionary games, influence networks from mathematical sociology, and transactive memory systems from organization science.

-W. Mei, N. E. Friedkin, K. Lewis, and F. Bullo, “Dynamical Models of Appraisal Networks Explaining Collective Learning,” IEEE TAC, conditionally accepted.
+W. Mei*, N. E. Friedkin, K. Lewis, and F. Bullo, “Dynamical Models of Appraisal Networks Explaining Collective Learning,” IEEE TAC, 2018. (full paper)

 Discrete-time dynamic social balance